-5. TRUSTEE KNOWLEDGE AND UNDERSTANDING
+5. TRUSTEE DIRECTORS' KNOWLEDGE AND UNDERSTANDING

-The Trustees are expected to meet the requirements for knowledge and understanding, as set out in s247 of the Pensions Act 2004 pertaining to individual Trustees, i.e. that they are conversant with key documents relating to the Funds, and have knowledge and understanding of pensions and trust law and the principles of funding and investment.
-This section describes the policies and programmes in place (including during the scheme year) to ensure the knowledge and understanding requirements are met, and specific steps taken during the year.
+The Trustee Directors are expected to meet the requirements for knowledge and understanding set out in s247 of the Pensions Act 2004, which are to be conversant with key documents relating to the Funds, and to have knowledge and understanding of pensions and trust law and the principles of funding and investment.
+This section describes the policies and programmes in place to ensure the knowledge and understanding requirements are met, and specific steps taken during the year.

-The Trust Deed & Rules provide for the Funds to be governed by a board of 14 Trustees, consisting of seven Employer Nominated, five Member Nominated and two Pensioner Nominated Trustees.
-As at 31 March 2022 there was one Pensioner Nominated Trustee vacancy and a vacancy for the Members' Deputy Chair position, both of which were filled shortly after the year-end.
+The Trust Deed & Rules provide for the Funds to be governed by a board of 14 Trustee Directors, consisting of seven Employer, five Member and two Pensioner Trustee Directors.
+All Trustee Director positions were filled at the year-end.

-Each Trustee serves for a fixed three-year term and can be reappointed following each term.
-As at 31 March 2022, the average period of service as a Trustee was 7 years with 4 Trustees having been in office for 5 years or less, whilst 4 Trustees, including the Chair and the Employers' Deputy Chair, had been in office for 10 years or more.
-There is a wide spectrum of trustee experience and, therefore, the training programme both keeps the experienced Trustees up to date with pension developments and gives newer Trustees a basis, in line with the minimum requirements, on which to develop their knowledge and experience.
+Each Trustee Director serves for a fixed three-year term and can be re-appointed following each term.
+As at 31 March 2023, the average period of service of each Trustee Director was 8 years with 4 Trustee Directors having been in office for 5 years or less, whilst 4 Trustee Directors, including the Chair and the Employers' Deputy Chair, had been in office for 10 years or more.
+There is a wide spectrum of experience and, therefore, the training programme both keeps the experienced Trustee Directors up to date with pension developments and gives newer Trustee Directors a basis, in line with the minimum requirements, on which to develop their knowledge and experience.